 - Finish by scrubbing the bowl with a toilet brush to remove the stains.
 Flush to rinse.

 Drop an automatic dishwasher pod (any brand) into the toilet bowl, allow it to sit for a few minutes.
 Scrub the stains away with a toilet brush.
 Quite amazingly, I’ve discovered that a pod will dissolve in the room temperature water of a toilet bowl.
-Experimenting with automatic dishwasher powder, however, did not prove as effective for me because unlike the pod, it didn’t dissolve well.
+However, experimenting with automatic dishwasher powder did not prove as effective for me because, unlike the pod, it didn’t dissolve well.

 Porcelain fixtures respond well to the cleaning agent in denture tablets.
 Drop a denture tablet into the toilet bowl.
 Allow it to fizzle away for about 30 minutes or even overnight.
 Use a toilet brush to easily remove tough stains, flush, and enjoy that sparkle!

-- Carefully pour 1 cup of liquid chlorine bleach into the toilet bowl.
-Let it sit for 30 minutes if you are trying to get rid of mold or bacteria.
-Do not use cleaners containing bleach because, believe it or not, they can make this kind of stain permanent.
+- Carefully pour 1 cup of liquid chlorine bleach into the toilet bowl water—not into the tank.
+Let it sit for 10 minutes max if you are trying to get rid of stubborn stains.

 - Scrub the inside of the toilet thoroughly with a toilet brush.
 Make sure you get the space up under the rim.